 One of the most promising pumped energy storage solutions in California is the San Vicente Energy Storage Facility under consideration in San Diego County.
 As proposed, the potential project could store 4,000 megawatt-hours per day of energy (500 megawatts of capacity for eight hours).
 This potential project would have a small footprint by taking advantage of the existing San Vicente Reservoir owned and operated by the City of San Diego.
 The Water Authority, which owns approximately two-thirds of the reservoir’s water storage capacity, is partnering with the City on this potential project.

 The project would create a small upper reservoir above the San Vicente Reservoir, along with a tunnel system and an underground powerhouse to connect the two waterbodies.
 The powerhouse is proposed to contain up to four reversible pump turbines.
 The upper reservoir would be in an area with no natural lake or stream.
-During off-peak periods – when power is inexpensive and renewable supplies from wind and solar facilities exceed demand – turbines would pump water to the upper reservoir where it would act as a battery of stored potential energy.
+During off-peak periods – renewable supplies from wind and solar facilities exceed demand – turbines would pump water to the upper reservoir where it would act as a battery of stored potential energy.
 During peak energy use, the system would discharge energy as water from the upper reservoir flows downhill through the turbines.
 The exchange between the two reservoirs would not consume water.

 Planning and investing for large-scale energy projects like the San Vicente Energy Storage Facility takes time.
 It is important to begin undertaking the necessary steps now to ensure this potential project can help California realize a clean energy future.